Mary E. Junck

 Nathan E. Bekke

 Nathan Bekke was appointed vice president in January 2015.
-He previously was publisher of Casper Star-Tribune Communications in Wyoming since 2003 and was named a group publisher in 2007.
-He oversees newspapers in Idaho, Iowa, Montana, New York, Nevada, North Dakota, Oregon, Pennsylvania, South Dakota, Washington and Wyoming.
+He previously was publisher of Casper Star-Tribune Communications in Wyoming since 2003, was named a group publisher in 2007 and operating vice president in 2020.
+He oversees local media organizations in Alabama, Arizona, Idaho, Iowa, Montana, Nebraska, Nevada, North Dakota, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Texas, Washington and Wyoming.

 He began his newspaper career in 1988 as an intern in the advertising department at Billings Gazette Communications, where he became director of sales and marketing after advancing in circulation leadership positions there and at the Independent Record in Helena, Montana.
 Under his leadership, the Star-Tribune received Lee’s highest honor in 2005, Enterprise of the Year.

-Bekke has been involved with a range of charitable, community and statewide organizations since arriving in Wyoming.
-He currently is chairman of the We Read advisory committee and serves on the YMCA board of trustees.
-He also has served on the board of directors for the Wyoming Business Council, Wyoming Meth Project, Casper Area Economic Development Alliance, Casper Area Chamber of Commerce, Child Development Center of Natrona County, United Way of Natrona County and Central Wyoming Officials’ Association.
+Bekke has been involved with a range of charitable, community and statewide organizations.
+He has served on the board of directors for the Wyoming Business Council, Wyoming Meth Project, Casper Area Economic Development Alliance, Casper Area Chamber of Commerce, Child Development Center of Natrona County, United Way of Natrona County and Central Wyoming Officials’ Association.

 Suzanna M. Frank

-Suzanna Frank was appointed vice president in 2008, responsible for print and digital subscription sales and retention efforts and market research.
+Suzanna Frank was appointed vice president in 2008, and is responsible for subscription sales and retention efforts, new subscription product development, and user experience.
 She has held several consumer sales and marketing focused positions since joining Lee in December 2003 as director of research.
-In 2005, she served two months as interim publisher of the Quad-City Times in Davenport, Iowa.

 Prior to joining Lee in 2003, Suzanna was the market research manager for the San Diego Union-Tribune and was a senior consultant for six years at Kannon Consulting Inc. in Chicago – a boutique consulting firm providing marketing strategies to industries experiencing significant changes in the way they go-to-market.

-She has a degree in international relations from Eastern Illinois University in Charleston and a master's degree in business administration and marketing from DePaul University in Chicago.
+She has a degree in international relations from Eastern Illinois University in Charleston, IL and a master's degree in business administration and marketing from DePaul University’s Kellstadt School of Business in Chicago.
 Suzanna is a former member of the Newspaper Association of America/Alliance for Audited Media liaison committee and board member of the Newspaper Association of America’s Research Federation.

 Astrid J. Garcia